ppyne/imagick/README.md

 Make the script `make.sh` executable (`chmod +x ./make.sh`).

-Feel free to add new functions to `imagick.c` and `index.html`, and ask for a pull request to make your work available to as many people as possible.
+Feel free to add new functions to `imagick.c` and `index.html`, and ask for a pull request to make your work available to as many people as possible (MagickWand Image API for C documentation is available [here](https://legacy.imagemagick.org/script/magick-wand.php)).

 And enjoy.